DIY Upholstered Headboard With Tufting: Step-by-Step Instructions

 - Wire cutters

-How to Take Measurements for Your DIY Upholstered Headboard
+Step By Step: How to Make Your Own Upholstered Headboard

 Building the frame may be the most intimidating part of this project especially if you don’t have or know how to use power tools.